 If you’re interested in Kyoto’s festivals, then you can follow this link for a list of Kyoto’s annual festivals and events.
 It’ll give you a monthly breakdown of its weather as well.

+There are many ways to get to Kyoto depending on where you are.
 If you’re flying in to Japan, then chances are you’ll be arriving at Kansai International Airport (KIX).
 Located in Osaka, it’s the main access hub to the Kansai area.
-From KIX, you can take a train directly to Kyoto station.
-The trip takes less than 1.5 hrs and costs JPY 1,880 each way.
-You can check hyperdia.com for train schedules.
-Trains run from 6:30AM-10:16PM daily.
+Here’s how you can get to Kyoto from KIX.

 WHERE TO EXCHANGE CURRENCY

 The unit of currency in Japan is the Japanese Yen (JPY).
 Banks and post offices are the best places to exchange foreign currency for JPY.
 Transactions seem to be faster at post offices but either place is fine.

 If you’d rather not bring too much foreign currency with you, then a more convenient option might be to withdraw JPY from an ATM.
 Rates are comparable.
 Just be sure to let your bank know that you’ll be using your card overseas so you don’t run into any problems.
 In my experience, my ATM card works in some machines but not in others.

 NOTE: Some ATM machines will ask you if you’d like to proceed “with or without conversion”.
 Always choose WITHOUT conversion.
 Proceeding “with conversion” allows the foreign bank running the ATM machine to do the conversion, usually at terrible rates.
 According to this article, the difference can be as high as 10%.